5yearsKim/SecureIVSHMEM/assets/idf/secure_ivshmem.md

 2. Granular Access Control via Kernel Module:
 To enforce fine-grained access control over dynamically allocated partitions, we implement a kernel module that regulates access permissions at the memory region level.
 This mechanism ensures that only authorized services can read or write to allocated channels, effectively mitigating unauthorized access risks.
+This blocks malicious access to memory regions, such as eavedropping, without the overhead of data encryption.

 3. Channel Rebalancing for Performance Optimization:
 To balance security and performance, we integrate a channel rebalancing mechanism that dynamically adjusts the size of shared memory channels based on real-time communication demands.
 This approach prevents performance degradation due to excessive partitioning while maintaining strong security guarantees.